 Lake District bothies

-There are four Lake District bothies: Warnscale Head bothy, Dubs Hut, Mosedale and Black Sail.
-The latter is owned and operated by the YHA, the others by the Mountain Bothies Association (or MBA).
+There are four Lake District bothies: Warnscale Head, Dubs Hut, Mosedale and Black Sail.
+The latter is owned and operated by the YHA, the others are managed by the Mountain Bothies Association (or MBA).

 Unlike Black Sail, the MBA bothies are free to use.
 All the MBA ask in return is that some basic rules are followed.
 For more details, as well as how to donate to this very worthwhile organisation, feel free to visit their website.

 Warnscale Head Bothy location

 To date I have visited Warnscale Head Bothy and nearby Dubs Hut a number of times.
 I have never stayed in either but they are still interesting places to explore.
 Plus they are in stunning locations.

 Dubs Hut Bothy is easy to find as it occupies the plateau behind Fleetwith Pike’s summit.
 Also it is next to the main path cutting across the head of the Warnscale Valley and can be seen from some distance away.
 For reference though its grid reference is NY209134.

 Finding Warnscale Head Bothy is a much tougher challenge though, if you don’t know exactly where it is.
 The shortest route to it involves parking at Gatesgarth Farm at the head of the Buttermere Valley.
 From there walk up the Warnscale Bottom path, sticking to the eastern side of Warnscale Beck.
 The path gets steeper and eventually takes a sharp left turn above the beck, now in a ravine on the right.
 Not far after this turn the bothy can be seen on the far side of the gully.

 Warnscale Head Bothy from the Fleetwith Pike path

 As it is built from the local slate it is very well disguised!
 In case you need help spotting it, the bothy is in the top left quarter of the above photo.